 Change the subfield as follows (Track changes ON)

 Contention based initialization and setup may be used for one-to-one ranging or one-to-many ranging.
-In the contention-based initialization and setup phase, the initiator sends an Advertising Poll Compact frame to one or more intended responders opportunistically at times and intervals as deemed suitable for the higher layer functionality to be supported.
+In the contention-based initialization and setup phase, the initiator sends an Advertising Poll Compact frame carrying the Cap Duration field and the Initialization Slot Duration field to one or more intended responders opportunistically at times and intervals as deemed suitable for the higher layer functionality to be supported.

 …

-If only a single responder is selected and the coordination is inactive, the initiator shall send a Start of Ranging Compact frame to the selected responder in the initialization slot following the CAP.
+If only a single responder is selected for one-to-one ranging and the coordination is inactive, the initiator shall send a Start of Ranging Compact frame to the selected responder in the initialization slot following the CAP.
 The Start of Ranging Compact frame indicates the corresponding ranging configurations and the time offset between the start of the Start of Ranging Compact frame and the start of the first ranging block.
+Figure 25 shows the contention-based initialization and setup process for one-to-one ranging when coordination is inactive.

 Change SOR 1 to SOR in Figure 25

-If only a single responder is selected and the coordination is active, the initiator should send an Advertising Confirmation Compact frame to the selected responder in the initialization slot following the CAP to indicate the time offset between the start of the Advertising Confirmation Compact frame and the start of a following Start of Ranging Compact frame, during which the initiator may attempt to capture the acquisition packets transmitted by other initiators on the initialization channel in NB and/or the default channel in UWB.
+If only a single responder is selected for one-to-one ranging and the coordination is active, the initiator should send an Advertising Confirmation Compact frame to the selected responder in the initialization slot following the CAP to indicate the time offset between the start of the Advertising Confirmation Compact frame and the start of a following Start of Ranging Compact frame, during which the initiator may attempt to capture the acquisition packets transmitted by other initiators on the initialization channel in NB and/or the default channel in UWB.
 Then the initiator should send the Start of Ranging Compact frame to the selected responder at the time indicated in the preceding Advertising Confirmation Compact frame.
 The Start of Ranging Compact frame specifies the corresponding ranging configurations and the time offset between the start of the Start of Ranging Compact frame and the start of the first ranging block.
+Figure 26 shows an example contention-based initialization and setup process for one-to-one ranging when coordination is active.

 Change SOR 1 to SOR in Figure 26

 If two or more responders are selected, the initiator shall send an Advertising Confirmation Compact frame indicating the selected responders and the time offset between the start of the Advertising Confirmation Compact frame and the start of the separate Start of Ranging Compact frame that will be sent to each of the selected responders.
-During the minimum of all the time offsets, the initiator may attempt to capture the acquisition packets transmitted by other initiators on the initialization channel in NB and/or the default channel in UWB.
+If coordination is active, during the minimum of all the time offsets, the initiator may attempt to capture the acquisition packets transmitted by other initiators on the initialization channel in NB and/or the default channel in UWB.
 Then the initiator should send Start of Ranging Compact frames to the selected responders individually at the respective times indicated in the preceding Advertising Confirmation Compact frame.
-Each Start of Ranging Compact frame specifies the corresponding ranging configurations and the time offset between the first symbol of the Start of Ranging Compact frame and the first symbol of the One-to-one Poll Compact frame addressed to the corresponding responders in the first ranging block.
+If the initiator intends to perform multiple one-to-one ranging with the selected responders, each Start of Ranging Compact frame specifies the corresponding ranging configurations and the time offset between the first symbol of the Start of Ranging Compact frame and the first symbol of the One-to-one Poll Compact frame addressed to the corresponding responders.
+Figure 27 shows an example contention-based initialization and setup process for multiple one-to-one ranging.

-Figure 27 – Example session initialization for one-to-many
+Figure 27 – Example session initialization for multiple one-to-one